sterinaldi/ANUBIS/README.md

-# MUFFIN - Modelled-Unmodellend Fast & Flexible INference
+# MUFFIN - Modelled-Unmodelled Fast & Flexible INference

 [MUFFIN](https://github.com/sterinaldi/MUFFIN) implements the inference of a multivariate probability density given a set of samples and an (incomplete) parametric model.
 The Heterogeneous Mixture Model, or HMM, is a finite mixture of parametric models augmented with DPGMM to capture the eventual features missed by the parametric model.